Directives

 SETN, NEXT

-directive is probably easier to use
+Legacy directive for sequential label assignment.
+MAP directive is probably easier to use.

 Example: